 - Spastic diplegia cerebral palsy

 Plaintiff was 8 years old at the time of trial.
 He suffers from cerebral palsy as a result of periventricular leukomalacia secondary to neonatal respiratory distress syndrome attributed to his immature lungs.

-Facts: Fitzgerald & Fitzgerald Medical Malpractice Law Firm represented the plaintiff, a child with cerebral palsy.
-Plaintiff's mother presented to St. John's Episcopal Hospital with contractions.
+Facts: The Fitzgerald Law Firm Medical Malpractice Law Firm represented the plaintiff, a child with cerebral palsy.
+Plaintiff’s mother presented to St. John’s Episcopal Hospital with contractions.
 She was determined to be 27 weeks pregnant and in preterm labor.
 She was seen and treated by Dr. Mullick (a defendant in the case) who ordered a urinalysis and the administration of Brethine (terbutaline), a tocolytic medication, via subcutaneous injection.
 The urinalysis was positive for bacteria and the white blood cell count was elevated.
 She was discharged home at 5 PM on oral terbutaline and Keflex, an oral antibiotic.

 Plaintiff’s mother returned to St. John’s just past midnight on 3 days later in pain and having contractions.
 She was seen by Dr. Menera (a defendant in the case), who ordered subcutaneous injections of Brethine.
 At about 1:20 AM, Plaintiff’s mother’s membranes ruptured and she was transferred to Interfaith Medical Center (a defendant in the case), a tertiary care facility.
 When she arrived she was no longer having contractions.
 The plaintiff was delivered via Caesarean section at 7:13 AM.